dbelinson/GooglePlayAppsCrawler/README.md

 There are many questions we have no answer at the moment and we should be able to answer than with this database.

+Here's a <a href="https://s3.amazonaws.com/GooglePlayStore/Google%20Play%20Stats_2015_02.xlsx">simple excel dashboard</a> of data from "2015/02" with some of the answers that we can come up with.

 # What do i need before i start?

 * I highly recommend you read all the pages of this wiki, which won`t take long.